mitmath/1806/summaries.md

 Guest lecture, Gil Strang: why columns-times-rows is a good way to look at matrix multiplication AB, and how it relates to the factorizations from 18.06.
 See Prof. Strang's notes: [Multiplying and factoring matrices](http://mth1007.mathappl.polymtl.ca/MultFactMatrStrang.pdf).

+# Lecture 34 (May 17)

+Everything in 18.06 has been about "1d" column vectors and "2d" matrices.
+But what about "3d" matrices, and more?
+This leads into the subject of [multilinear algebra](https://en.wikipedia.org/wiki/Multilinear_algebra), but it can also sometimes be related to "ordinary" linear algebra with the help of a new operation on matrices: the [Kronecker product](https://en.wikipedia.org/wiki/Kronecker_product).

+The Kronecker product of matrices can be thought of as making a "higher dimensional" matrix if we reshape our matrices into column vectors (an operation sometimes called [vectorization = vec A](https://en.wikipedia.org/wiki/Vectorization_(mathematics))).

+Gave an example of how this works for a two-dimensional grid of springs and masses: we can make the matrix describing the whole 2d problem from a Kronecker product of the matrices for the 1d array of springs and masses (from lecture 23).
+And the eigenvalues/eigenvectors for the 2d problem (the vibrating modes) can be formed from the "1d" eigenvectors/eigenvalues.
+(This is the discrete/matrix analogue of a [separable PDE](https://en.wikipedia.org/wiki/Separable_partial_differential_equation).)

+This is just one of a multitude of examples showing that the reach of linear algebra extends far beyond the simple 3×3 matrix problems you see in high school or 18.02.
+Many of you will find yourself using linear algebra in unexpected and complex ways in your future careers, whether it be for engineering/science, data mining/statistics, finance, or pure mathematics.

+**Further reading**: The 2009 talk [The Kronecker Product: A Product of the Times](https://www.cs.cornell.edu/cv/ResearchPDF/KPHist.pdf) by Charles Van Loan is a nice overview of the history and applications of this product, together with an [article](http://www.sciencedirect.com/science/article/pii/S0377042700003939) by the same author.
+In 18.303, we cover how Kronecker products can be used to construct matrices for problems defined or approximated on Cartesian grids (see [notes](http://math.mit.edu/~stevenj/18.303/lecture-10.pdf)); several of the examples in lecture 31 were constructed in precisely this way.

 # Final Exam (May 23, Johnson Ice Rink, 9am–noon)